 In many people, gingivitis may progress to periodontitis over time.
 When periodontitis occurs, the gums lose their attachment to the teeth allowing bacteria to further penetrate the tissue.
 As the body attempts to get rid of these bacteria and their toxic by-products, it begins to destroy bone.
 This bone loss may cause the gums to recede giving the appearance of long, unsightly teeth.
 In advanced cases, bone loss may lead to loosening of the teeth and eventually, tooth loss.
 As a matter of fact, periodontitis is the number one cause of tooth loss in adults!

 Poor oral hygiene is the leading cause of gum disease in most patients.
 However, various behaviors and medical conditions can also contribute to periodontal disease such as smoking and tobacco use, diabetes, stress, certain medications, tooth grinding, and poor nutrition.
-Dr. Shumaker will address these contributors in conjunction with your treatment.
+Dr. Shumaker and Dr. Allen will address these contributors in conjunction with your treatment.
 It is also now believed that uncontrolled periodontal disease is a risk factor for heart disease and stroke, as recognized by the American College of Cardiologists.
 Brushing and flossing give you both healthy teeth and a healthy heart!

 Signs and Symptoms

 How can you tell if you have periodontal disease?
 Many times the symptoms are invisible at early stages and may only be detected by your dentist or hygienist.
 At advanced stages symptoms include:

 - Chronic bad breath or bad taste in your mouth

 - The appearance of pus from depressed gums

 Using a small instrument to gently measure the gums around the teeth and cutting edge digital imaging, Dr. Shumaker can accurately diagnose the presence and progression of any periodontal disease.